 The City Streets Division is working to minimize the mosquito population in Jacksonville.
-Although crews are busy all year round on preparation and providing education, The City has a mosquito spray schedule to help accomplish this goal.
-You can help minimize places that mosquitoes breed and grow.
+Crews are busy all year round with preparation, providing education, and working the mosquito spraying zones to help accomplish this goal.
+You can also help minimize places that mosquitoes breed and grow.

 Easy Steps You Can Take to Prevent Mosquito Breeding on Your Property

 Mosquitoes need water to breed and grow.
 When they find the right conditions, it takes about one week for a mosquito to grow from egg to adult.
 In Jacksonville's humid summer climate, it doesn't take much water or time for mosquitoes to encroach on your property.
 Many places or objects may be a favorable breeding area.
 Here are a few ways to eliminate these areas: